Syr7-s/Kubernetes/Kubernetes For Java Developers/6 - Deployment Pipelines.md

   * ans  : in the buildspec.yaml file located in root directory of the project.
 Default name and location of build specification for AWS Codepipeline is buildspec.yaml in the root directory of the project.
   * Skaffold is a great tool for deploying your applications to production?
   * ans : False .
 Skaffold is a great tool during your development cycle only.
+  * amazoncorretto.io  Amazon Corretto is a no-cost, multi-platform, long-term supported, downstream distribution of OpenJDK by Amazon.
+You can use it on desktop, on-prem, and in the cloud.
+It is also available as a Docker image, and very convenient to get started with.
+  * docker.io,kubernetes.io,istio.io,aws.amazon.com/eks  in Service Mesh space is AWS App Mesh.
+This is a managed service mesh recently introduced by Amazon
+  * eksworkshop.com